microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 + The tasks require learners to locate information in technical documentation and **resolve issues independently**.

 + Working on the challenges will give learners a strong concept of how the components fit together.
-With this knowledge, learners will be ready to **use Microsoft Health & Life Sciences (HLS) tools in real-world production environments**.
+With this knowledge, learners will be ready to **deploy Microsoft Health & Life Sciences (HLS) tools in real-world production environments**.

 ## Prerequisite Knowledge for the Azure Healthcare APIs Workshop